enasequence/ena-browser-documentation/about/cram-reference-registry.rst

 =====================================

 To reduce network traffic originating from the use of the CRAM Reference Registry we recommend using locally cached reference sequences.
-In addition to local caches supported by Samtools it is possible to cache sequences using an HTTP proxy.
+In addition to local caches supported by Samtools, it is possible to cache sequences using an HTTP proxy.

 Please see our tutorial for how to set up a local cache using Squid HTTP proxy on